egalli64/pyco/README.md

 ### 1 - Function
     Definition: header and body, docstring, pass
     Parameters and arguments
-    Passing arguments by position and by name
+    Passing arguments by position and by keyword Parameter separators keyword-only and positional-only
     Default parameter value
     Varargs and argument unpacking
     Return value, or None